ios-factor/ios-factor.com/factors/deployment.md

 - automatically install all dependencies (e.g. Xcode and [CocoaPods](https://cocoapods.org))
 - run the deployment script (e.g. [fastlane](https://fastlane.tools))

 Unfortunately, due to the fact that Xcode has to run on macOS, and macOS virtualization comes with technical as well as legal challenges, we can't use this approach ([rdar://40669395](https://openradar.appspot.com/radar?id=4929082424819712)).
+One third party tool that makes it possible to have consistent macOS environments is [Veertu](https://veertu.com/).

 In recent years, disposable containers gained popularity for a variety of reasons: